 Minimum equity release loan amounts

-There are also minimum loan amounts, for example, most lenders won’t let you access equity release for less than £10,000, with some lenders having an even higher minimum lending amount.
+There are also minimum loan amounts, for example, most lenders won’t let you access equity release if you want to take out less than £10,000, with some lenders having an even higher minimum lending amount.

 Your home and property